 CICA 3063 - Impairment of Long-Lived Assets has been adopted by the Predecessor Company effective January 1, 2004.
 CICA 3063 establishes standards for the recognition, measurement and disclosure of the impairment of long-lived assets held for use.
 It does not deal with long-lived assets to be disposed of.
 Under the new standard, an impairment loss is recognized when the carrying amount of a long-lived asset is not recoverable and exceeds its fair value.
 The recoverability test is based on a comparison of the carrying amount of the long-lived asset to the future net cash flows that are directly associated with, and that are expected to arise as a direct result of, its use and eventual disposition.
-An impairment loss is measured as the amount by which the carrying amount of a long-lived asset should be tested for recoverability whenever events or changes in circumstances indicate that its carrying amount may not be recoverable.
+An impairment loss is measured as the amount by which the carrying amount of a long-lived asset exceeds its fair value.
+The new section provides guidance on when to test for recoverability; a long-lived asset should be tested for recoverability whenever events or changes in circumstances indicate that its carrying amount may not be recoverable.
 CICA 3063 is applied prospectively.
 The Predecessor Company did not record any impairment loss as a direct result of the transition to CICA 3063.